Small interfering RNA: Adaptive immune responses

 Plain RNAs may be poor immunogens, but antibodies can easily be created against RNA-protein complexes.
-Many autoimmune diseases see these types of antibodies.
-There haven't yet been reports of antibodies against siRNA bound to proteins.
-Some methods for siRNA delivery adjoin polyethylene glycol (PEG) to the oligonucleotide reducing excretion and improving circulating half-life.
-However recently a large Phase III trial of PEGylated RNA aptamer against factor IX had to be discontinued by Regado Biosciences because of a severe anaphylactic reaction to the PEG part of the RNA.
+These types of antibodies are seen in many autoimmune diseases.
+There have not yet been reports of antibodies against siRNA bound to proteins.
+Some methods for siRNA delivery attach polyethylene glycol (PEG) to the oligonucleotide, reducing excretion and improving circulating half-life.
+However, a large Phase III trial of PEGylated RNA aptamer against factor IX had to be discontinued by Regado Biosciences because of a severe anaphylactic reaction to the PEG part of the RNA.
 This reaction led to death in some cases and raises significant concerns about siRNA delivery when PEGylated oligonucleotides are involved.

 Saturation of the RNAi machinery

-siRNAs transfection into cells typically lowers the expression of many genes, however, the upregulation of genes is also observed.
+siRNAs transfection into cells typically lowers the expression of many genes; however, the upregulation of genes is also observed.
 The upregulation of gene expression can partially be explained by the predicted gene targets of endogenous miRNAs.
 Computational analyses of more than 150 siRNA transfection experiments support a model where exogenous siRNAs can saturate the endogenous RNAi machinery, resulting in the de-repression of endogenous miRNA-regulated genes.
-Thus, while siRNAs can produce unwanted off-target effects, i.e. unintended downregulation of mRNAs via a partial sequence match between the siRNA and target, the saturation of RNAi machinery is another distinct nonspecific effect, which involves the de-repression of miRNA-regulated genes and results in similar problems in data interpretation and potential toxicity.
+Thus, while siRNAs can produce unwanted off-target effects, i.e., unintended downregulation of mRNAs via a partial sequence match between the siRNA and target, the saturation of RNAi machinery is another distinct nonspecific effect, which involves the de-repression of miRNA-regulated genes and results in similar problems in data interpretation and potential toxicity.

 Chemical modification

-siRNAs have been chemically modified to enhance their therapeutic properties, Short interfering RNA (siRNA) must be delivered to the site of action in the cells of target tissues in order for RNAi to fulfill its therapeutic promise.
+siRNAs have been chemically modified to enhance their therapeutic properties.
+Short interfering RNA (siRNA) must be delivered to the site of action in the cells of target tissues in order for RNAi to fulfill its therapeutic promise.
 A detailed database of all such chemical modifications is manually curated as siRNAmod in scientific literature.
 Chemical modification of siRNA can also inadvertently result in loss of single-nucleotide specificity.